Forward Composition Propagation for Explainable Neural Reasoning: Forward composition propagation

 The pseudocode in Algorithm \ref{alg:pseudocode} summarizes the procedure for generating the compositions of an instance $x$.
 The algorithm requires as input a list of layers of the pre-trained neural network for which the forward pass on $x$ has been done already.
 The matrix of composition vectors for the input layer $\Theta^{(0)}$ is initialized with the identity matrix $I_N$.
 For each layer object, a method \textbf{activations()} returns the vector of activation values of all neurons in the layer and the method \textbf{weights()} returns the weight matrix associated with that layer.
 The \textbf{absolute()} and \textbf{sum()} methods perform their namesake operations on matrices.
 The $\otimes$ operator performs a column vector-matrix element-wise multiplication by operating the column vector with each column of a given matrix, provided that both the matrix and the vector have the same number of rows.
 The resulting product has the dimension of the matrix.

 Figure \ref{fig:example} depicts the composition vectors calculated by the FCP algorithm in a simplified feed-forward neural network composed of three layers.
-In this example, we use a sigmoid transfer function in all neurons while intentionally neglecting the bias weights for the sake of clarity.
+In this example, a sigmoid transfer function is used in all neurons while intentionally neglecting the bias weights for the sake of clarity.
 In the first layer, the matrix that results from stacking all composition vectors is the identity matrix.
-Such a matrix indicates which feature fully describes a given neuron in the input layer.
+This matrix indicates which feature fully describes a given neuron in the input layer.
 In the upper layers, composition values are in the $[-1,1]$ interval, indicating the intensity and direction in which a certain feature affects the neuron.
 For example, the output neuron $o_1$ is described by the composition vector $[0.04, 0.96]$, which means that the second problem feature plays a larger positive role on that neuron when compared with the first one.

-For more clarity, let us develop the execution of the pseudocode in Algorithm \ref{alg:pseudocode} for the simplified network in Figure \ref{fig:example}.
-Let us initialize the composition matrix for the input layer $\Theta^{(0)}$ with the identity matrix, the transposed activation vector ${A^{(0)}}^{\top}$ with the input instance $[0.5,0.8]$, and the weight matrix $W^{(1)}$ with the weights connecting the input layer and the hidden layer:
+For more clarity, this section develops the execution of the pseudocode in Algorithm \ref{alg:pseudocode} for the simplified network in Figure \ref{fig:example}.
+The initialization step includes assigning the identity matrix to the composition matrix for the input layer $\Theta^{(0)}$, the input instance $[0.5,0.8]$ to the transposed activation vector ${A^{(0)}}^{\top}$, and the weights connecting the input layer and the hidden layer to $W^{(1)}$:

 In the first step, the activation vector for the input layer is $\otimes$-operated with the compositions for the same layer and the obtained matrix is transposed, resulting in a temporal matrix given below: